lewanlab/Ion-Trap-Simulation-Code/readme.md

 ```
 This will make the `lmp-serial` executable.
 You should also include the `gpu` package if you want to use GPU-accelerated styles.

 Once you have a `LAMMPS` executable, you must configure LIon to use the executable.
 In the folder `LAMMPS Wrapper`, create a file called `lammps.cfg` which contains the path to the `LAMMPS` executable you want to use.
-For example, `C:\lammps\lmp_win_no-mpi.exe`.
+For example, the contents of this file might be `C:\Program Files\LAMMPS 64-bit 5Jun2019\bin\lmp_serial.exe` to use the serial LAMMPS executable from the chosen installation.

 To add LIon functions to your Matlab path variable, run the `SetPaths` function.
 LIon is now ready to use.